Xhether/Xhether/README.md

 ## About me 🦥

-Hi, I'm Charles Liggins, a first year studying CS here at Cornell University
+Hi, I'm Charles Liggins, a second year studying CS here at Cornell University